 Yep.
 Twitter won't allow you to post the exact same tweet twice.
 All you need to do is reorder some things in the tweet.
 It can be as simply as putting #pbpitch at the beginning of the tweet versus the end.

-7. An agent favorited my pitch!
+10. An agent hearted my pitch!
 Should I post my entire PB on twitter for them to read?

 Or find us on Facebook or Twitter!